Wilmington driver identified as fatal crash victim

-WHITEHALL — Police identified the victim of a fatal crash as a Wilmington resident.
+WHITEHALL, N.Y. — Police identified the victim of a fatal crash as a Wilmington, Vt., resident.

-On Friday, the Vermont State Police based in Granville responded to a two-vehicle crash on Route 4 in Whitehall.
-Police said a preliminary investigation determined that Jesse Nesbitt, 25, of Wilmington, was traveling south on the road when his vehicle went off the eastern shoulder of the road and struck a guide rail.
+On Friday, the New York State Police based in Granville responded to a two-vehicle crash on Route 4 in Whitehall, N.Y..
+Police said a preliminary investigation determined that Jesse Nesbitt, 25, of Wilmington, Vt., was traveling south on the road when his vehicle went off the eastern shoulder of the road and struck a guide rail.
 Nesbitt then returned to the roadway, crossed into the southbound lane and collided head on with another vehicle.

 Police said the cause of the crash is under investigation.